Xilofeon/Section-Control-for-AgOpenGPS/SectionControlAOG/README.md

 Section control by external box for AgOpenGPS.
 Fairly simple code designed to work with switches.

-To use the box without connecting to AOG:
-_You must set all the section switches to off
-_You must activate the main switch on Manual
-_Start or restart the box

-for a few seconds the (green) ready LED flashes. once the led is fixed you can use your box normally without AOG.
-Any error in the startup procedure or an incoming AOG connection immediately cancels this mode.
 # Hardware USB

 Be careful if you do not use 5V LEDs you must add a series resistor of 330ohms!